 We invite you to follow our path to membership below.

 The best way to grow is to get connected with God’s people.
 At our "Welcome to Waterdam" membership class, you’ll discover more about our mission, vision, and values.

 Anyone interested in learning more about Waterdam Church and the EFCA or in becoming a member of the Waterdam Church should attend.
-This six-week class meets on Sunday mornings.
+This five-week class meets on Sunday mornings.
 If you decide to move forward with membership, you’ll have an opportunity to share your written testimony and sign our membership covenant.